xuwd11/cs207_Weidong_Xu/coursework.md

 ## Homework

+Homework will be made available on Monday and is due the following Sunday at 11:59 PM.
+Some assignments may be more involved than others.
+In such cases, the homework will be due the following Sunday (still at 11:59 PM).

 * Homework is worth 20% of your final grade.
 * Your private GitHub repo should contain a `homeworks` directory with subdirectories for each homework assignment.